overlay-market/OIPs/notes/note-9.md

 \\[ \mathrm{PnL} \|_{2} (1) = kn \frac{n}{N+n} - kn \cdot \frac{2N + n}{N+n} \cdot r \\]

-which still has significant exposure on the short side to price fluctuations, \\( r \\).
+which still has exposure on the short side to price fluctuations through \\( r \\).
 Profits for the parasitic funding trade are therefore *not* risk free and require the trader to move in and out of the market.
 They have exposure to price, given the parasite's short position size *increases* after funding occurs, increasing their exposure to the short leg of the trade.

 ### Collateral Approach